How Much Wattage Do I Need in My Portable Generator?

 You should never overload a portable generator.
 All Maxwatt portable petrol generators can, however, offer a surge to their regular output.
 This is always for a short period of time, during startups, for example.

 Take the 13.5kVA Maxwatt generator.
 It can deliver up to 10000 running Watts and 11000 starting Watts.
-When generators run for prolonged periods with an overload, several problems can crop up.
+When generators run for prolonged periods with an overload, several problems can occur.
 These include:

 • The engine overheating

-• The alternator overheating causing the windings to burn out
+• The alternator overheating causing the coils to burn out

-• A breakdown in oil consistency leading to engine failure
+• A breakdown in oil consistency leads to engine failure

 • A reduced lifespan for the generator